nifty-lil-tricks/monitoring/README.md

 **not** be monitored.

-The decorator will not affect any of the underlying functionality and it will handle any legitimate errors thrown from the underlying method as appropriate.
+The decorator will not affect any of the underlying functionality and it will also handle any legitimate errors thrown from the underlying method as appropriate.

-#### Exported span for method that passes
+##### Exported span for method that passes

-A method of name `hello` on class `Service` that returns without error will export the following span details:
+A method of name `hello` on class `Service` that returns without error will export the following span details by default:

 ```json
 {